HOW TO MAKE MONEY *FAST* IN THE FASHION INDUSTRY

 Hopefully, you understand by this point that this has all been written in satire.
 All joking aside, we, of course, do NOT support the fast fashion industry by any means.

 As you can see the way to making big money fast in the fashion industry is to barter ethics and morals for the sake of turning a higher profit.
-Blatant design piracy and cheap labor from third-world countries are just a couple things that brands like H&M, Zara, and Nasty Gal stick because they can get away with it.
+Blatant design piracy and cheap labor from third-world countries are just a couple things that brands like H&M, Zara, and Nasty Gal succumb to because they can get away with it.
 How?
-Well, for one, we consume it and we all know there’s really no ethics in business.
+Well, for one, we all know there’s really no *real* ethics in business.
+Another thing: we continue to consume it.
 But if we stop shopping from their brands, they’ll be forced to change.
 It’s simple math: supply and demand.
 What we demand is what they will supply.
 Not shopping from fast fashion houses is the biggest statement we can possibly make.

-We used to be all about fashion fashion…until we found out the truth.
-And TBH, it wasn’t an easy decision to quit fast fashion because not only is it ubiquitous, but ethical fashion is more expensive and less accessible.
+We used to be obssessed with fast fashion (addicted to might be more accurate)…until we found out the truth.
+And TBH, it wasn’t an easy decision to quit fast fashion because not only is it ubiquitous, but ethical fashion is generally more expensive and less accessible.
 But we finally made the decision and couldn’t feel better about it.
 We hope you will too.
 What to know more about why you should give it up for good?
 Just read this.
 Ready to quit fast fashion, but not quite sure how?
 No worries; we break it down for you here.

 What did you think of these facts?
 Were any of them staggering?
 If so, share which one and any other thoughts in the comments section below!